Lightning-Universe/lightning-bolts/docs/source/models.rst

 If your model doesn't yet meet this bar, no worries!
 Please open the PR and our team of core contributors will help you get there!

+Don't have a model? no worries, we maintain a list of papers we are working on implementing!
+Ping us on the Lightning Slack and we will let you know which model you can work on!

 -----------

 How to use models